 - 2/25 for Ginninderra Black against ANU White

 - 3/35 for Ginninderra Yellow against Eastlake Blue Demons

 - 1/46 for Ginninderra Yellow against Weston Creek Molonglo

 - 2/40 for Ginninderra Yellow against ANU White

 - 2/24 for Ginninderra Black against Ginninderra Yellow

 - 3/28 for Ginninderra Black against Weston Creek Molonglo

 - 3/30 for Ginninderra Black against ANU White

 In eight games in 5th Grade, I took 18 wickets @ 14.00 with an economy rate of 3.93 runs per over and a strike rate of 21.3 balls per wicket.
 Six of those wickets were from opening the bowling with the others when I wasn’t.
-Statistically you would argue that I would be better off as a change bowler but in a matter of fact, it doesn’t matter when I bowl.
+Statistically, you would argue that I would be better off as a change bowler, but as a matter of fact, it doesn’t matter when I bowl.
 I’ll take wickets or at least keep the runs down.
 The six wickets I took opening the bowling in three games for Ginninderra Black, I only conceded just over three runs per over.